ArnaudFelin/PoleEmploi_API/README.md

 Twice a month or so I run the scripts that get all of the announcements and store them in the Maria DB database.

+## Run the script

+In order the run the script you have to create a new python env and install the libraries :
+- Scrapy
+- mysql.connector

+You have to install also the sofware MariaDB and create an appropriate DB

+Copy all the files on your computer, activate your python env, select the path to the folder PoleEmploi_API\PoleEmploi_API and then run : scrapy crawl dataJobSearch